Mexican Street Corn Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-Ingredients for Mexican Corn Salad Recipe
+Ingredients For Mexican Street Corn Salad

 - Olive oil – This is brushed on the corn for grilling.
+You can use any other oil with a high smoke point like vegetable or canola.

 - Cotija cheese – This is a Mexican crumbling cheese that has a salty flavor.
 If you can’t find it, you can use feta cheese which is similar.

 - Mayonnaise – This is the base of the dressing and makes it so rich and creamy.
+If you need a swap, sour cream or plain Greek yogurt are your best bets.
+The salad will end up with a bit of a different flavor, but still creamy and delicious.

 - Lime juice – Use fresh-squeezed juice for the best flavor.